Navigation

 Write down the name and address of your hotel and keep it with you at all times.

 This will sound so obvious you'll think I'm crazy for putting it here, but let me tell you a little story and then you decide.
 Quite some time back I was walking home with a friend and it was very late at night—on the order of 2:30 am or so.
 We came across two young American women who were sobbing.
 We asked them what was wrong, and they said they didn't know where their hotel was.
-OK, no problem, we thought, what's the address?
+OK, no problem, we said, what's the address?
 "We don't know!" they sobbed.
 "What's the name of it?"
-The sobbing increased.
+The sobbing increased dramatically.
 They were so excited about being in Paris that they dumped their bags in their room and bolted out the door, into the night, and out into the city without the first idea where they were staying—they didn't even have their passports with them.
 After a lot of quizzing about what was in the vicinity of their hotel (a big arch, but not the Arc de Triomphe), we hailed a cab for them and directed the driver to what we figured was the appropriate neighborhood.
 I have no idea what ever happened to them.

 The moral of this little cautionary tale?
-Write down the name and address of your hotel and keep it with you at all times!!
+Write down the name and address of your hotel and keep it with you at all times!

 Tom's Guide to Paris.
-Copyright 2012 by Thomas DiPiero.
+Copyright 2024 by Thomas DiPiero.
 All rights reserved.